S: Working with local communities (Helping solve local issues)

 Support for educating the next generation (Career training)

-We believe that nurturing the talent who will drive the sustainable growth of the automotive industry is crucial to ensure both business continuity and a society that is bettered through mobility.
-This is why we have supported the Kansai Career Education Support Council’s* Jonetsu Kyoshitsu (Class of Passion) since 2013, using the Toyo Tire Group's resources to organize career talks that foster students' interest in manufacturing and help them develop career awareness from a young age.
+We believe that nurturing the youth who will lead the next generation and the talent who will drive the sustainable growth of the automotive industry is crucial to ensure both business continuity and a society that is bettered through mobility.
+We have sponsored the Youth Creativity Development and Training Project run by the Osaka Institute of Invention and Innovation, to provide opportunities to open up possibilities for the future and enhance creativity.
+Moreover, since 2013, we have supported the Kansai Career Education Support Council’s*2 Jonetsu Kyoshitsu (Class of Passion) using the Toyo Tire Group's resources to organize career talks that foster students' interest in manufacturing and help them develop career awareness from a young age.

-In 2022 we held career talks at three middle schools in the city of Osaka (one online, the others in person).
+In 2023, we held career talks in-person at one high school and two junior high schools in Osaka and gave an online class to one correspondence high school.
 While taking steps to prevent infection in the classroom, students participated in quizzes and group work using cut samples of tires, and lecturers talked about their own jobs to convey the importance of having passion for work and setting goals.
 The students held the samples as they were deeply engaged in the quiz, and actively asked many questions.
-For the lecturers, the online session also served as an opportunity to devise ways to communicate remotely.
+The online class included interviews with employees working at our production sites who talked about the importance of their work and the rewards it brings.

 Moving forward, we will continue holding both in-person and online talks on a case-by-case basis, and use our resources to communicate the wonder of automobiles and tires to help foster the next generation and drive the continuous growth of the automotive industry.

-• * An industry-labor organization in the Kansai region that supports career education at elementary, junior high and high schools.
+• *2 An industry-labor organization in the Kansai region that supports career education at elementary, junior high and hih schools.

 Jonetsu Kyoshitsu (Class of Passion)